liamhays/sphero-ble/README.md

 documentation, `seq` is used in the `SEQ` field to indicate a generic sequence number.

-`...` is the packet data.
-This can be any length.
+The packet data can be any length.

 `CHK` is a rudimentary checksum.
 It is calculated by summing every byte from `SOP2` to the final byte of the packet data, then ANDing